 By the time fourth grade comes around, most students begin to read and follow book series.
 To keep them reading at least once a day, introduce them to the books below!

 This series is beloved by many and it’s sure to enthrall your students!
 It follows a boy named Percy Jackson, son of Poseidon, god of the sea.
-He attends a summer camp full of other demi-god kids and embarks on many adventures to save Olympus.
+He attends a summer camp full of other demi-god kids and embarks on many adventures to save the Olympians.
 Each book tells stories of fighting monsters, meeting gods, and making friends!

 This book is about a young girl named Charlie who is gifted and extremely smart.
 Suddenly, she is thrust into the midst of danger when a group known as the Furies discovers a hidden equation, written by Albert Einstien, that could destroy the world.
-Together with the CIA, she must crack the code and save the world before it’s too late.
+Together with the CIA, she must crack the code to solve the equation and save the world before it’s too late.
 This book will have your students on the edge of their seats this summer!

-The book Holes is about a kid named Stanley Yelnats, whose family has been under a curse since his great-great-grandfather was alive.
+Holes is about a kid named Stanley Yelnats, whose family has been under a curse since his great-great-grandfather was alive.
 In accordance with his luck, he’s been sent to a detention center called Camp Green Lake, where all the boys are told to dig holes all day, every day.
 Stanely spends his time there uncovering the truth about the holes and makes new friends along the way.
 This tale about justice and redemption is going to have your students turning every page with excitement!

 In this book, fifth-grader Brianna adores celebrity chef Miss Delicious, and when Miss Delicious accredits her success to being the president of her fifth grade class, Brianna is determined to follow in her footsteps.
 However, when she finds out the new girl, Jasmine, is also running for president, she has to make some tough decisions about how to win her votes.
 This is a hilarious story with the perfect amount of fifth grade drama and big, heartfelt dreams!